ketaniaaa/scrolltroll/README.md

 - proof read articles
 - add microformats/headers and meta data for forms
 - updated wireframes and annotations
-- writing: new reflections x2, update prep and rationale
+- writing: new reflections x2, update prep and rationale, ai and art.
+- add popup window for location form